rajeshvkothari/oom/README.md

 	for tosca-gawp:
 	gawp

-5]Store the model in Dgraph using persist and then send the below API through POSTMAN to deploy firewall,sdwan and oran model:
+- Store the model in Dgraph using persist and then send the below API through POSTMAN to deploy firewall,sdwan and oran model:

 Firewall: